caroleolivier/caroleolivier.github.io/_posts/2017-10-06-styling-react-app.md

 I have limited experience of styling websites (I have only used CSS and SASS in the past) so I googled the subject and found many, many solutions.
 I won't walk you through all of them as this is not the subject of this post, I will only describe the solution I chose and how I set it up.
 If you would like to know more I highly recommend this [post](http://andrewhfarmer.com/how-to-style-react/) by Andrew Farmer, it is very informative and very well written.
 <br/>
-So after reading up a bit about the different solutions I settled for [CSS Modules](https://github.com/css-modules/css-modules) together with [SASS](http://sass-lang.com/) and here is how I set it up in my web application!
+So after reading up a bit about the different solutions I settled for [CSS Modules](https://github.com/css-modules/css-modules) together with [SASS](http://sass-lang.com/) and here is how I set it up in my web application.

 #### CSS Modules